juanwall/infinity/README.md

 # Infinity ♾️

-> Keep track of your significant other's endless personal spending requests with AI-estimated prices.
+> Cataloging your significant other's path to broke and fabulous!

 ## What is this?